youkwan/ai-librarian/backend/ai_librarian_monorepo/ai_librarian_core/README.md

 ```

 ## TODO

-1. Deep search agent implementation.
+1. Simplify the import paths of this package (write proper init file).
-2. MCP (Multi-hop Reasoning) support.
+2. Implement tool for searching resources on the National Library of Public Information (國立公共資訊圖書館).
-3. Tool for searching resources on the National Library of Public Information (國立公共資訊圖書館).
+3. Implement Deep search agent.
-4. Simplify the import paths of this package (write proper init file).
+4. Implement MCP support.